 How to Maintain Basement Drainage Systems (Prevent Clogs, Failures, and Water Intrusion)

-Basement drainage systems are designed to move water away from your foundation before it can cause damage.
-But these systems don’t maintain themselves.
-Over time, debris builds up, components wear out, and small issues can turn into major failures if they go unchecked.
+Basement drainage systems are designed to move water away from your foundation before it can cause damage, but they do not maintain themselves.
+Over time, sediment, debris, stuck float switches, blocked outlets, and poor exterior drainage can reduce performance.

 If you’re unsure how these systems function in the first place, it helps to understand how basement waterproofing systems control water intrusion before diving into maintenance tasks.